 Anxiety and Addiction

 Self-medication begins with a few drinks and a few benzodiazepines and a cigarette.
 What is happening in the brain is the building of receptors that have to be filled with alcohol or drugs to achieve a calm state.
-So tolerance develops and one needs more and more alcohol or benzodiazepines or nicotine to calm the individual.
-As more and more receptors build in the brain, more drugs, alcohol and nicotine is needed to bring the person to a state of calm.
+So tolerance develops, and one needs more and more alcohol or benzodiazepines or nicotine to calm the individual.
+As more and more receptors build in the brain, more drugs, alcohol, and nicotine are needed to bring the person to a state of calm.

-When someone comes in for help, one of the biggest hurdles in keeping the person in treatment is monitoring that person for withdrawal and giving time to allow those receptors to start to go away while at the same time weaning down the medications so that panic and anxiety does not ensue.
-It this is done too aggressively, the person is groggy and “out of it.”
-If the medication is not given aggressively enough, the person will be anxious, experience panic and withdrawal and my even have a seizure because of the extreme over-activity of the brain in withdrawal.
+When someone comes in for help, one of the biggest hurdles in keeping the person in treatment is monitoring that person for withdrawal and giving time to allow those receptors to start to go away, while at the same time weaning down the medications, so that panic and anxiety do not ensue.
+If this is done too aggressively, the person is groggy and “out of it.”
+If the medication is not given aggressively enough, the person will be anxious, experience panic and withdrawal, and may even have a seizure because of the extreme over-activity of the brain in withdrawal.

 There is a lot of fear for people going through withdrawal.
 It is like putting someone on the high dive at the pool when they have a fear of heights.
 For someone who does not want to jump, it is much more humane to walk them back down the ladder one step at a time.